anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Wisdom is the supreme part of happiness.
+Quote: There is nothing in a caterpillar that tells you it's going to be a butterfly.

-By: Sophocles
+By: Buckminster Fuller